jmiszczak/latex2epub/README.md

 * [Pandoc](https://pandoc.org/) for converting Markdown into ePub.
 * Bash for running the scripts.

-The scripts were testes and used under Ubuntu 18.04, with Pandoc 2.5 and Perl 5.
+The scripts were testes and used under:
+* Ubuntu 18.04, with Pandoc 2.5 and Perl 5.
+* Ubuntu 20.04, with Pandoc 2.11 and Pel 5.

 ## Usage

-Just run `./latex2epub.sh` in the `Markdown` directory.
-You can alter `latexDir` and `resEbook` in this file to point to your source files and resultig epub.
+Just run `./latex2epub.sh` in the `markdown` directory.
+You can alter `latexDir` and `resEbook` in this file to point to your source LaTeX files and resultig epub.
+List of files processed by `latex2epub.sh` is in `files.txt`.

 ## Important files